Caring.com

 What Is The Best Way To Organize An Estate Sale?

 Organizing an estate sale can be a complex process, but with careful planning, you can make it manageable.
-Below, we outline the steps for organizing your estate sale, including the extra actions you’ll need to take if you choose not to work with an estate sale company.
+Below, we outline the steps for organizing your estate sale if you choose the DIY route.
+Some of these steps still apply to those who work with an estate sale service; however, the process is greatly simplified.

 Step 1: Decide What to Sell